-    Oh, that’s right, we’re in Canada, and the ice hockey channel is running in the background while I’m trying to work.
+Oh, that’s right, at the time we were in Canada, and the ice hockey channel was running in the background while I was trying to work.

-it’s an interesting concept, the movement through time zones, and how it is possible to live the same day for nearly two days, which is as close as I’m going to get the ‘Groundhog Day’.
+It brought to mind, then, the interesting concept of movement through time zones, and how it was possible to live the same day for nearly two days, which is as close as I was going to get the ‘Groundhog Day’.

 It’s not something that I’ve considered when writing stories because usually we are grounded in one particular time zone, or if we’re travelling, we just go from one chapter to the next, each a different location, and the reader is no wiser.